Family Cruising: The Ultimate Guide to Planning Cruise Vacations with Kids

 No matter what you call it—Freestyle on Norwegian, Anytime on Princess, As You Wish on Holland America, Your Time on Carnival, or My Time Dining on Royal Caribbean—the rise of flexible dining has been a boon for families.
 You can choose traditional early or late seatings with the same waiters or opt for changing times between about 5:30pm and 9:30pm when it suits your family.
 An 8:30pm table after a late afternoon snorkeling trip allows you and your gang to shower and relax first.
 A 7:30pm dinner another night might give you family time before teens meet up with new friends and you still have a chance to catch the second nightly performance of the musical.
 Some lines allow you to reserve a table at a specific time, typically a day in advance, which is useful when you consider that walk-up waits for the popular hours of 7 to 8:30pm can stretch to 30 to 60 minutes.
 (To reserve ahead, use the ship’s app or ask at the dining room.)
 During busy mealtimes, service can be slow, so place your children’s orders when you first meet your server.
 At traditional early seatings, Princess Cruises guarantees a 40-minute meal from sit down through dessert so that your youngsters can join their evening children’s program.
 Remember too, that no matter when you eat, the main dining room food on most megaships rates a definite meh.
 There are usually a few other free venues for more casual food (evening buffets, plus pizza and burger stations) as well as specialty restaurants that charge an additional cover charge for better service and food.

 The specialty restaurants, a few of which are free, often serve memorable meals, and many have better sea views than in the main restaurant.
-Most cost extra, ranging from about $15 per adult and $5 for kids 11 and younger to $50 per adult and half-price for kids 12 and younger at the premium restaurants.
+Most cost extra, ranging from about $20 per adult and $5 for kids 11 and younger to $50 and more per adult and half-price for kids 12 and younger at the premium restaurants.
 The lower fees get you food like fresh pizza and pasta, dumplings, and sweet-and-sour shrimp, and similar fare—which may suit your kids better than the most expensive stuff anyway.
 Avoid the à la carte restaurants if you have hungry teens and need to stay on budget.
 Specialty restaurant splurges can get pricey quickly.
 Generally, if you plan to dine at three or more of the extra-fee restaurants, you might be able to get a discount off the cover charges by purchasing a package before boarding.
-For example, NCL’s 3-meal package costs $99 per person and a 4-meal package costs $114 per person.
+For example, NCL’s 3-meal package costs $119 per person and a 4-meal package costs $145 per person.
 Although not well publicized, lines sometimes offer the packages at a slightly weaker discount onboard for the first day or two of the cruise, so as you make your first walk-around of the ship after boarding, ask at the host stands if a discount package is available.

 For many parents and grandparents, the soundtrack of a megaship vacation is the sound of fees being slapped onto their shipboard accounts.
 Long before sailing, discuss budget realities.
 Ask your junior shipmates to select their must-do, extra-fee activities.
 Maybe it’s racing go-karts on deck, riding the slides at the cruise line's private water park, or river rafting in Alaska (pictured).
 When other temptations beckon, remind your sailors of their pledge to stay within budget, and counter with a round of free fun.